tlmcelhan/Trump-Tweeter-NLP-Campaign-Analysis/README.md

 [Add pic here]

 I used two bag-of-words models to try and find correlations between Trump's tweets and his campaign donations.
-First, countveoctorizing his tweets did reveal some correlation between conspiracy words such as: rigged, hearings, washed, emails, etc. The
+First, countveoctorizing his tweets did reveal some correlation between conspiracy words such as: rigged, hearings, washed, emails, etc. The top words correlated with Trump's contribution amounts were subjectively negative such as breaking, mistake, and unhappy.

+[Add pic here]

+This was in contrast to the words found to be negatively correlated with his donaions, which seemed subjectively more positive.
+See below:

+[Add pic here]

+Also, notice that the more Trump mentions the Mexico Border wall the lower his contributions are.

+The second bag-of-words model I used was Term Frequency-Inverse Document Frequency(TF-IDF).
+The purpose of using this model in addition to countvecotor was to look for the importance of words and phrases in a document(tweet) in relationship to the corpus(all his tweets).
+The model did pick up on high correlation from Trump mentioning Democrats to his contribution amounts.
+[Add pic here]

 ## Resources
 - [[1] How Money Affects Election, Maggie Koerth-Baker](https://fivethirtyeight.com/features/money-and-elections-a-complicated-love-story/)